-When you lodge a Form F44 - Application for an exemption from the requirement to provide an entry notice, the Fair Work Commission (Commission) collects the information in the Form and in any other documents you lodge with the Form.
+When you lodge a Form F14 - Application for an order to stop etc. (unprotected) industrial action, the Fair Work Commission (the Commission) collects the information in the Form and in any other documents you lodge with the Form.
 The information collected by the Commission will include personal information about you and any personal information you provide about other individuals.